Calostoma cinnabarinum: Microscopic features

 When viewed in mass, as in a spore print, the spores generally appear yellow, although a Korean population with a light pink spore mass has been observed.
 Viewed with a light microscope, the spores are hyaline or pale yellow, elliptical, and visibly pitted.
 Electron microscopy or atomic force microscopy reveals the pits, or pores, to be an elaborate net-like structure called a reticulum.
 There are two to three such pores per micrometer, each approximately 400 nanometers deep.
-Most spores are 14–20 by 6–9 µm, but some may be as long as 24 or 28 µm; specimens from a Korean population were reported with slightly smaller spores.
+Most spores are 14–20 by 6–9 μm, but some may be as long as 24 or 28 μm; specimens from a Korean population were reported with slightly smaller spores.
 Unlike others in the genus, C. cinnabarinum does not use nurse cells to supply food material to spores.
-The basidia are 40–50 by 15–20 µm, broadly obovate, club-shaped or sometimes cylindrical, with five to twelve spores distributed evenly or irregularly over the surface.
-The gleba also contains branching hyphae, 3–4 µm thick with frequent clamp connections.
+The basidia are 40–50 by 15–20 μm, broadly obovate, club-shaped or sometimes cylindrical, with five to twelve spores distributed evenly or irregularly over the surface.
+The gleba also contains branching hyphae, 3–4 μm thick with frequent clamp connections.
 The capillitium formed by these connections is present only when the mushroom is young and disintegrates thereafter.

 Similar species

-At least in North America, Calostoma cinnabarinum is distinctive and easily recognizable.
+At least in North America, C. cinnabarinum is distinctive and easily recognizable.
 Two other species of Calostoma also occur in the eastern United States.
 C. lutescens has a thinner gelatinous layer and a predominately yellow middle layer, or mesoperidium, with the red color confined to the peristome.
 It also possesses a well-defined collar at the base of the spore case, a longer stipe, and globose, pitted spores.
 C. ravenelii is not gelatinous, but instead has warts adorning the spore case, and is smaller than C. cinnabarinum.
 It also has a reddish peristome but is otherwise clay-colored.
 Unlike C. lutescens, the spores of C. ravenelii cannot be distinguished from those of C. cinnabarinum except through the use of atomic force microscopy.

 More representatives of the genus are present in Asia.
 At least nine species have been recorded from mainland India, some of which also overlap C. cinnabarinum's range in Indonesia, Taiwan, or Japan.
 Many of these species can be readily distinguished by macroscopic features.
 C. japonicum is pinkish orange and lacks a gelatinous outer layer, while both C. jiangii and C. junghuhnii are brown.
 However, others require microscopic features of spore shape and ornamentation for identification.
 Unlike the uniformly elongated spores of C. cinnabarinum, C. guizhouense possesses both elliptical and globose spores.
 C. pengii differs primarily in the pattern of ornamentation on its spore surface.